henrahmagix/yolo-nemesis/README.md

 ### But don't be a douchebag

 If you're too mean to a group of people in close proximity, they will band together to annoy you and make your mission difficult.
 People you haven't annoyed may decide to join them.
-They can steal points from you and end the round early: *annoyance is an art form*.
+They can steal points from you and end the round early.

+#### Annoyance is an art form.